stmcg/smoothedIPW-paper/README.md

 ## Simulation Study

-The `simulations` folder contains all code related to the simulation study.
+The `simulations` folder contains all code and results related to the simulation study.
+The subfolder `code` contains all code and `results` contains all results.

 ### Prerequisites